jkkicks/Vela/docs/guides/discord-setup.md

 Replace `YOUR_CLIENT_ID` with your application ID.

-### Method 3: From SparkBot Web Interface
+### Method 3: From Vela Web Interface
-Once SparkBot is running:
+Once Vela is running:
 1. Go to http://localhost:8000/admin/config
 2. Click "Generate Bot Invite Link"
 3. Use the generated link